victoryeagle77/user-book/src/plugins/1_sources/raw-cgroups.md

 The version of the control groups and the mount point of the cgroupfs are automatically detected.

 The plugin watches for the creation and deletion of cgroups.
-With cgroup v2, the detection is almost instantaneous, because it relies on `inotify`.
+With cgroup v2, the detection is almost instantaneous, because it relies on inotify.
 With cgroup v1, however, cgroups are repeatedly polled.
 The refresh interval is `30s`, and it is currently not possible to change it in the plugin's configuration.

 ## More information